What is permanent seed brachytherapy?

 Read more about sexual side effects after prostate cancer treatment.
 We also have specific information if you're a gay or bisexual man.
 And there are lots of tips for managing sexual problems in our interactive online guide.

 Brachytherapy may make you infertile, which means you may not be able to have children naturally.
-But some men are still able to make someone pregnant after brachytherapy.
+But it may still be possible to make someone pregnant after brachytherapy.

 If you plan to have children in the future, you may be able to store your sperm before you start treatment so that you can use it later for fertility treatment.
 If this is relevant to you, ask your doctor, nurse or radiographer whether sperm storage is available locally.